NoaMills/Wildfires-Research-Noa/MTBS_NOAA_project/README.md

 wildfires_code_2b
   To be run on remote computer
-      Extracts weather data from NOAA data files downloaded in section 2a and incorporates weather data in firedata dataframe Includes weather data for each variable from 3 days before the event until 3 days after TMAX.3 represents TMAX value 3 days before the fire, TMAX3 3 days after Option to increase this timeframe, especially for PRCP before the fire once I learn how to do cloud computing to speed up run time
+      Extracts weather data from NOAA data files downloaded in section 2a and incorporates weather data in firedata dataframe Includes weather data for each variable from 21 days before the event until 35 days after TMAX.3 represents TMAX value 3 days before the fire, TMAX3 3 days after wildfires_code_2c
-      Identify flagged weather observations and replace data NOAA marks weather data with quality flags.
+  In progress
-        Data also considered 'flagged' if all observations (ie TMAX.3 until TMAX3) are NA All variables (ie TMAX.3 until TMAX3) are replaced with values of the next closest station that has non-flagged values
+      Identifies fires with too much missing or flagged weather data For flagged fires, identifies next nearest weather stations and pulls weather data again

 wildfires_code_3
   Section 1: